magento/devdocs/guides/v2.2/cloud/project/project-conf-files_services.md

 The `services.yaml` file defines the services supported and used by {{site.data.var.ece}}, such as MySQL, Redis, and ElasticSearch.
 You do not need to subscribe to external service providers.
 This file is in the `.magento` directory of your project.

-The deploy script uses the values defined in configuration files in the `.magento` directory.
-After deployment, the script deletes the directory and its contents.
-Your local development environment is not affected.

 {% include cloud/note-pro-using-yaml-support.md %}

-## How this file works {#howitworks}

-A service becomes available to your application when configure in the `relationships` property of the `.magento.app.yaml` file.
-The `.magento.app.yaml` and `services.yaml` files set the services, applications, and configurations to build and include in an environment.
-Changing a service causes a deployment to provision the environment with the update services.
+The deploy script uses the configuration files in the `.magento` directory to provision the environment with the configured services.
+A service becomes available to your application if it is included in the `relationships` property of the `.magento.app.yaml` file.
+The `services.yaml` file contains the service name, type, and disk values.
+Changing a service configuration causes a deployment to provision the environment with the updated services.

 This affects the following environments: